Spec 012 — Routing¶

 The asymmetry is deliberate.
 Programmatic navigation is caller code — schema failures are bugs and should be surfaced loudly (throw / reject).
 URL-driven navigation is user input — schema failures are 404s, not exceptions.
 Both paths share the same :params / :query schemas (per Spec 010), so a route that compiles cleanly with one validates the same way against the other.

-The event-boundary validation for :rf.route/navigate is a re-use of the standard schema-validation interceptor (the :spec slot on the reg-event-fx registration) — no routing-specific machinery.
+The event-boundary validation for :rf.route/navigate is a re-use of the standard schema-validation interceptor (the :schema slot on the reg-event-fx registration) — no routing-specific machinery.

 Per-route data loading¶